OHSU-PSU School of Public Health

 PSU and OHSU have an established network of local and regional partners, including clinics, governmental agencies and nonprofit agencies.
 This network offers students a wealth of opportunity for internships, hands-on learning and contacts for future employment.

 The cost of a degree from the OHSU-PSU School of Public Health is among the lowest in Oregon and far lower than similar degrees from private colleges.
 Graduates enter health fields that offer above-average salaries, along with opportunities to work anywhere in the world.

 Demand for Graduates

 Boundless career opportunities

-The health workforce is aging and retiring, raising the likelihood of a significant gap between demand and supply of health workers in the near future.
+The health workforce is reaching retirement age, creating a significant gap between demand and supply of health workers in the near future.
 Graduates can expect a robust career market.